jromahn/PR2-wormifier/README.md

 ## Introduction
 THe PR2-wormifier builds a customized, curated 18S reference database by combining sequences from PR² and NCBI with validated taxonomy from WoRMS and AlgaeBase.
 It filters out low-quality or non-nuclear sequences and standardizes species names and metadata.
 The result is a more comprehensive database that improves taxonomic resolution in metabarcoding studies.

-it consists out of 10 scripts, 9 written in R and 1 written in Python
+It consists out of 10 scripts, 9 written in R and 1 written in Python

 ![ObiMAGIC pipeline overview](PR2-wormifier.png)